icopy-site/awesome-cn/docs/awesome/awesome-d.md

 * [libpb](https://github.com/Hax-io/libpb) - INteract with a PocketBase database

 ## Command Line

+* [terminal.d](https://github.com/adamdruppe/arsd/blob/master/terminal.d) - Part of Adam Ruppe's [arsd](https://github.com/adamdruppe/arsd) library supporting cursor and color manipulation on the console.
+* [commandr](https://github.com/robik/commandr) - A modern, powerful commmand line argument parser.
+* [argsd](https://github.com/burner/argsd) - A command line and config file parser for DLang
+* [luneta](https://github.com/fbeline/luneta) - A command-line fuzzy finder.
+* [argparse](https://code.dlang.org/packages/argparse) - Flexible parser of command line arguments.
+* [dlog](https://github.com/deavmi/dlog) - extensible logging framework with message transformation support and custom loggers and contexts
+* [gogga](https://github.com/deavmi/gogga) - simple easy-to-use colorful logger for command-line applications
 * [hunt-console](https://github.com/huntlabs/hunt-console) - Hunt console creation easier to create powerful command-line applications.
-* [tilix](https://github.com/gnunn1/tilix) -  A tiling terminal emulator for Linux using GTK+ 3.
 * [scriptlike](https://github.com/Abscissa/scriptlike) - Utility library to aid writing script-like programs in D.
 * [todod](https://github.com/BlackEdder/todod) - Todod is a command line based todo list manager.
 It also has support for shell interaction based on [linenoise](https://github.com/antirez/linenoise).
 * [d-colorize](https://code.dlang.org/packages/colorize) - A port of the ruby library [colorize](https://github.com/fazibear/colorize).
 It add some methods to set color, background color and text effect on console easier using ANSI escape sequences.
-* [terminal.d](https://github.com/adamdruppe/arsd/blob/master/terminal.d) - Part of Adam Ruppe's [arsd](https://github.com/adamdruppe/arsd) library supporting cursor and color manipulation on the console.
 * [dexpect](https://github.com/grogancolin/dexpect/) -  A D implementation of the expect framework.
 Handy for bash emulation.
 * [Argon](https://github.com/markuslaker/Argon) -  A processor for command-line arguments, an alternative to Getopt, written in D.
-* [argsd](https://github.com/burner/argsd) - A command line and config file parser for DLang
-* [darg](https://github.com/jasonwhite/darg) - Robust command line argument parsing for D.
-* [commandr](https://github.com/robik/commandr) - A modern, powerful commmand line argument parser.
-* [luneta](https://github.com/fbeline/luneta) - A command-line fuzzy finder.
-* [argparse](https://code.dlang.org/packages/argparse) - Flexible parser of command line arguments.
-* [dlog](https://github.com/deavmi/dlog) - extensible logging framework with message transformation support and custom loggers and contexts
-* [gogga](https://github.com/deavmi/gogga) - simple easy-to-use colorful logger for command-line applications

-## GUI Libs
+## GUI Libraries

 *Libraries for working with graphical user interface applications.*

+* [giD](https://github.com/Kymorphia/gid) - GObject Introspection D Package Repository.
+* [Fluid](https://git.samerion.com/Samerion/Fluid) - A declarative cross-platform user interface library for D.
 * [DLangUI](https://github.com/buggins/dlangui) - Cross Platform GUI for D programming language.
 My personal favorate, because it is written in D(not a binding), and is cross platform.
 DLangUI also has a good showcase in the IDE [DLangIDE](https://github.com/buggins/dlangide).
 * [GtkD](https://github.com/gtkd-developers/GtkD) - GtkD is a D binding and OO wrapper of GTK+.
 GtkD is actively maintained and is currently the most stable GUI lib for D.
 * [DWT](https://github.com/d-widget-toolkit/dwt) - A library for creating cross-platform GUI applications.
 GWT is a port of the Java SWT library to D. DWT was promoted as a semi-standard GUI library for D, but unfortunately didn't catch up popularity yet.